ruiqian00/Capstone-Project-BMS1/README.md

 ## How to use:

 Upload a folder with 96 images, resembling the 96 well-plate.
 Label each image with **excipientname_numberinwellplate**.
-Update the folder_path according in **train.py**.
+First, create and set up the conda environment

+`conda create -n <Your_environment_name> python=3.11`

+`pip install environment.yml`

+And then run

+`python test.py --test_dir <Your Test Data Directory>`

+This will create a CSV file containing the file names and corresponding predictions.